a2s-institute/foundations_course/content/ros/ROS_Nodes_Topics_Messages/README.md

 This command assumes the workspace is located in the home directory and named as ```catkin_ws```.
 The ROS installation script which you used for installing ROS, lets you choose a name for this workspace.
 If you don't have a workspace for some reason, see the [installation page](https://github.com/mas-group/foundations_course/tree/master/content/ros/ROS%20Installation).

 - Use the ```catkin_create_pkg``` command to create the package for you.
-This commad has the following syntax:
+This command has the following syntax:

 ```
 catkin_create_pkg <package_name> [depend1] [depend2] [depend3]